chefsteph9/Senior-Seminar-Paper/Senior Seminar Paper.md

 1. The program must be able to download relevant google location history automatically.
 * The program must be able to download OSCAR data automatically.
 * The program must be able to write a valid U|g|CS mission file.
-* The program will output a correct mission file within 1 minute of user entering necessary data.
+* The program will output a correct mission file within 10 seconds of necessary data being downloaded.

 ### Description of the specific measure, target value, and testing plan that will be used to assess attainment for each target result

+1. **The program must be able to download relevant google location history automatically:** Pass/fail.
+* **The program must be able to download OSCAR data automatically:** Pass/fail.
+* **The program must be able to write a valid U|g|CS mission file:** Have the parrot drone fly a route created by the program.
+* **The program will output a correct mission file within 10 seconds of necessary data being downloaded:** Pass/fail.

 ### Description of the method of evaluation the success of the project.
+In order to consider the project a success, all target outcomes must be met.

 ## Conclusion
 Restatement of problem statement, project goals, and summary of proposed solution and expected outcomes/deliverables